Art exhibition - Parenting Swedish Style

 Soon after becoming a father himself, Swedish photographer Johan Bävman decided to document the critical role fathers played in the early development of children, in the hope it would spark conversation and debate amongst men, families and employers.

 The result was “Swedish Dads” - a book and exhibition chronicling the experience of some of the few Swedish fathers who chose to stay home with their children for at least six months, and the impact on their relationships with their partners and their children.

-The exhibition will be on display in the lobbies of Tower Two and Tower Three from early September 2017.
+The exhibition was on display in the lobbies of Tower Two and Tower Three in September 2017.